braedon2/braedonmcdonald.ca/README.md

 # Project setup

-These are the steps for setting up the project after a fresh git clone.
+Read the entire section before starting!
+These are the steps for setting up the project on a new machine or after a fresh git clone.

 * requires Python 3.12
 * Install Live Server VS Code extension